plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 If you'd like to count your visits, you can do so as well.
 Simply tick off the user role that you prefer to track and click on the "Save Changes" button.

-## Contribute to the development of our WordPress plugin

-You can contribute to our WordPress plugin too.
-Add your feature requests, upvote existing request or even contribute with your code.
-Here's [our main GitHub repo](https://github.com/plausible/analytics) and [our WordPress plugin repo](https://github.com/plausible/wordpress).

-Enjoying Plausible Analytics and our WordPress plugin?
+## Enjoying Plausible Analytics and our WordPress plugin?

 Most of our subscribers come from word of mouth, so if you love Plausible, we'd appreciate if you'd consider leaving a comment in [the official WordPress plugin directory](https://wordpress.org/plugins/plausible-analytics/).
 Thank you!